UIMA project logo

 </dependency>

-For building the UIMA Ruta projects from sources, follow the instructions for building UIMA, but exchange the command for SVN checkout:
+For building the UIMA Ruta projects from sources, follow the instructions for building UIMA, but exchange the command for the git clone:

 The sources of the current release are available at the download page.